By the fastCRW team · Published 2026-05-11 · Last reviewed 2026-05-11

 - Python-only — no language-agnostic REST API as primary interface

-- REST server mode less mature than Python library
+- REST server mode less mature than the Python library

 - No built-in horizontal scaling

 Best for: Python teams that want custom extraction logic and don't mind the heavier footprint.
-CRW vs Crawl4AI comparison.
+For the head-to-head see CRW vs Crawl4AI.

 4. ScrapingBee — Best Simple Rendering API